AUTOMATIC1111/stable-diffusion-webui/README.md

 3. Disable **Fuse GroupNorm and SiLU on Apple Silicon**.
 4. Select `sub-quadratic` under **Cross attention optimization**.
 5. Add `--upcast-sampling` to `COMMANDLINE_ARGS` in `webui-user.sh`.
+6. On M1, also add `--no-half-vae`.
-6. Restart the WebUI after changing launch arguments.
+7. Restart the WebUI after changing launch arguments.

 For diagnostics only, `A1111_MPS_FORCE_LEGACY_OPS=1` restores version-gated MPS safety copies, and `A1111_MPS_DISABLE_FUSED_GROUP_NORM_SILU=1` disables the native normalization fusion before startup.